The Conversations Families Avoid Until It's Too Late

 People often wait for perfect words

-The truth does not have to disappear with you
+The truth does not have to remain unsaid forever

 Some truths are easier to share at the right time.